Krohz/Krohz/README.md

 ## Welcome to my GitHub profile.
 I'm a student enginner software.
 I have always been hard working and goal's focused

-🌱 Currently i'm into JS and English Language.
+🌱 Currently i'm into Php and English Language.

 👯 I want to work with other people and collaborate in many projects.